-There will be many more whats but for now concentrate on the contest vs. traditional question.
+There will be many more whats but for now, concentrate on the contest vs. traditional question.
 A contest powwow will more likely draw the largest crowds of both Natives and non-Natives.
-It also creates a rather spectacular show and gala as the art of the challenge brings excitement, fun and even some amusement.
+It also creates a rather spectacular show and gala as the art of the challenge brings excitement, fun, and even some amusement.
 The contest however requires twice as much planning and logistics with the main trial being that of prizes and prize money.

 How much contest?
 This is exceedingly difficult as it requires much attention to detail.
 One must consider the following: Will there be competition in every category?
-Will there be Drum competition?
+Will there be a Drum competition?
 Is there a special contest?
 Who will be the Head Judge and who are the other judges?
 What are the place levels and how many place levels will there be?
 What are the contest rules?
 How will payment be made?
-Are there payment restrictions per local, state or federal laws?
-What is registration and is there a fee?
+Are there payment restrictions per local, state, or federal laws?
+What is a registration and is there a fee?
 How much paperwork is needed in obtaining information from those competing?

 As one can see a contest powwow is an enormous undertaking.
 The author has only given some concerns above.
 There are many more to consider.

-The principal complaints about contest powwows from both Natives and non-Natives is that the powwow can actually get bogged down taking too much time and there is less actual culture seen as there is too much testosterone and too much estrogen in the “friendly” opposition.
+The principal complaint about contest powwows from both Natives and non-Natives is that the powwow can actually get bogged down taking too much time and there is less actual culture seen as there is too much testosterone and too much estrogen in the “friendly” opposition.

-Of course if one is reading this and is planning an event it would be common to think that the event being planned is secular and open to the public and “intertribal.”
+Of course, if one is reading this and is planning an event it would be common to think that the event being planned is secular and open to the public and “intertribal.”
 Once your event is advertised/marketed either the old fashion way by paper flyers or the 21st Century way of hi-tech communications, it can easily be interpreted as a public event.
 This is especially true if you unmistakably designate on flyers and other informational tools that the public is welcome and all are invited.
 Remember: if the event is to be Sacred or Ceremonial or Private do not advertise or market the occasion to the general public.
 The same holds true if the event is for only one tribe and thus it is not intertribal.